 –15th Night Youth

-- No Eugene youth will drop out of school due to homelessness.
+No Eugene-Springfield student will drop out of school due to homelessness.

-- Our community will rise to the expectation that Eugene youth should never have to navigate school and life alone.
+Our community will rise to the expectation that Eugene-Springfield youth should never have to navigate school and life alone.

-- All young people in Eugene learn about the dangers of living on the street.
+All young people in Eugene-Springfield learn about the dangers of living on the street.

-- All Eugene youth know how to get help and find safe alternatives to the street.
+All Eugene-Springfield youth know how to get help and find safe alternatives to the street.